RockingShip/xtools-historic/README.md

 However, because they are in registers, the pushed constant will be in the lower 32 bits, the upper 32 set to zero.
 This will break the signedness of arguments.

-The phenomina is best explained with this code snippet:
+The phenomena is best explained with this code snippet:
 ```
     long main(argc, argv)
     {